kanaka/rbt_cfs/README.md

 TASKn_ID TASKn_START_TIME TASKn_DURATION
 ```

-The parseTasks function (in tasks.js) can be used to parse the data
+The parseTasks function (in `tasks.js`) can be used to parse the data
 from a task description file into a tasks descriptor object/map that
 can be passed to the scheduler function.

-The generateTasks function (in tasks.js) can be used to generate task
+The generateTasks function (in `tasks.js`) can be used to generate
-descriptor object/map.
+task descriptor object/map.
 The function parameters allow for fixed or
 random ranges for the start and durations of the tasks being
 generated.

-The tasksToString function (in tasks.js) takes a task descriptor
+The tasksToString function (in `tasks.js`) takes a task descriptor
 object/map and generates a string in the task description file format
 which can then be written to disk as a task desctiption file.

-### Driver programs / UI

-TODO: describe Node install process

-There are several programs that can be run directly from the command
-line using Node.js. `node PROGRAM.js` will print out command line
-usage string.

-- `tasks.js`: file can be run directly to read and parse a tasks file
-  or to write a new tasks file.

-- `scheduler.js`:

-- `run_tasks.js`:

-- `run_tasks_fairness.js`:

-In addition there are two web interfaces:

-- trees.html:
-- scheduler.html:

-- Hierarchy:

-    binarytree.js :: BinaryTree
-        L bst.js :: BST
-            L rbt.js :: RBT
-        L heaptree.js :: HeapTree
-            L heaparray.js :: HeapArray